rcatlin/valheim-server-cdk/README.md

 Note: `cdk bootstrap` **must** be ran once on the AWS Account so assets can be properly deployed using the CDK toolkit stack.

 * `make init`
+* Make a copy of `user-config.json.template` as `user-config.json` within the same directory
 * Edit `user-config.json` with your preferences!
 * `make deploy` - run as many times as you want per code or config changes
 * Hit the `y` key to accept the changes